 3..
 In v.
 12, why did you choose “dominate”?

 I like what Perkins, after reviewing the literature, says of the surprising and rare verb.
 It functions transitively (it must have a direct object: “a husband,” though Perkins switches back and recommends “a man”).
 In any case, the verb “probably means ‘to compel, to influence’ or ‘to control or dominate.'”
 Further, “a domineering or controlling exercise of authority exhibited by some women in teaching may be the activity prohibited in this verse” (p.
 44).
 This makes sense because of the rare and startling definition of the verb authenteō.
-Something out-of-the-ordinary is happening in the household.
+Something out-of-the-ordinary is happening in the household (or public assembly or house church).

-Therefore, it seems the wife bossed around her husband in an extra-strong way.
+Therefore, it seems the recently converted wife may have bossed around her husband in an extra-strong way.
 Paul says no to this.

 This implies that after wives cool their extra-authority or domination over their husbands, they could teach.
 The next Q and A’s build on this possibility.